A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 You are able to limit the amount of ticks (time) a Player can fall for before they are killed.

+Setting the value to 0 will disable the MaxFallTicks check.

 _Command: `/pa setcourse (course) maxfallticks (amount)`_

 ### maxtime